Stalker (2010 film): Plot

-When the young gardener, Josh, comes the following day asking after Mrs. Brown, Linda, concealing a kitchen knife behind her back, tells him that she is down in the cellar.
-Paula has escaped from her room and witnesses the ensuing scene.
-Josh tells Linda to ask Mrs. Brown to contact him before leaving the house.
-Linda shuts the door behind him, allowing Paula to see the knife behind her back.
-Linda turns and sees Paula on the stairs, and the terrified Paula flees back to her room, locking Linda out.

-Later on, she goes down to the cellar and finds the bodies of Gainor and Mrs. Brown.
-When she emerges, Linda is waiting with a knife but when Paula flees back to her room, she does not attempt to pursue her.
-In a panic, Paula phones Leo, leaving a message on his phone telling him that she is locked in the house with Linda who has killed two people.
-After receiving the message, Leo drives over to Crow's Hall accompanied by Sara.
-He reveals that Linda does not exist but is a split personality developed by Paula to cope with her brother's abuse as a teenager.
-This recurrent alternate personality has been "stalking" Paula ever since.
+Later, Paula finds Gainor and Mrs. Brown's bodies in the cellar.
+She runs past Linda, who is waiting with a knife, and locks herself in her room.
+Paula calls Leo, leaving a message that she is locked in the house with Linda who has killed two people.
+Leo drives over to Crow's Hall accompanied by Sara.
+He reveals that "Linda" is a split personality that Paula created to cope with her brother's abuse.
+This alternate personality has been "stalking" Paula ever since.
 When they arrive at Crow's Hall, Leo finds Paula sitting on the floor sobbing.
-Sara finds Paula/Linda's laptop and the book's manuscript, which she discovers is extremely good.
+Sara finds laptop with the book's manuscript, which she discovers is extremely good.

-Meanwhile, Paula slips back into Linda's personality and stabs Leo to death.
-Sara attempts to leave the house with the laptop but comes across Linda.
-Regaining control, Paula warns Sara to flee.
-Sara runs back to her car, discovering that she has left her keys in the house.
-As Linda regains control, she pursues Sara, who runs barefoot into the forest, only to be grabbed by Linda/Paula, whom she rams into a tree.
-Paula is impaled on a jagged piece of wood extending from the tree and dies.
+Meanwhile, Linda's personality takes over and fatally stabs Leo.
+Sara attempts to leave the house with the laptop but forgets her car keys and flees into the forest.
+A chase ends with Linda being impaled on a jagged tree branch and dies.

 Sara takes the laptop and claims authorship of the manuscript.
-The film ends with the book being published with Sara's voice stating, "Everything's just perfect", presumably becoming wealthy and famous.
+The film ends with the book being published with Sara's contented voice stating, "Everything's just perfect".